-The municipality plans to upgrade the WWTW in Zoar.
-Funding application will be submitted to MIG for 2020/21.
+The Municipality plans to upgrade the WWTW in Zoar.
+Funding application will be submitted to MIG during the 2020/21 FY.

 Ladismith and Calitzdorp Waste Water Treatment Works Project

 For the waste water treatment works in Ladismith and Calitzdorp, the following reports have been completed and submitted to Department of Water and Sanitation for funding although no funding has been received to date for construction of the works: